cgomez23/zcc/README.md

 - Install necessary python packages using the "pip install -r requirements.txt" script
 - Finally, type "python main.py" in the same directory
 - Open http://127.0.0.1:5000/ (if not port 5000, or a different URL, check the output in the terminal for the correct URL)
+- Run the unit tests with "python -m unittest unit_tests"

+Note: the Setup folder contains code for uploading the test tickets.